BETH MOORE & JOHN PIPER "OPEN TO NEW REVELATION"

 We believe strongly in studying Scripture and seeking God’s illumination of it, but this is done through a process of interpretive Bible study and active contemplation (e.g., Joshua 1:8; Psalm 1:1-3; 2 Timothy 2:15), rather than through a mystical process that seeks to go beyond the Bible’s words and is intimately associated with heresy.

-“By taking passages of Scripture, which have an intended meaning, and breaking them down into smaller, separate segments, often for the purpose of chanting over and over, the true meaning of the passages is lost.
+Former psychic Brian Flynn warns:“By taking passages of Scripture, which have an intended meaning, and breaking them down into smaller, separate segments, often for the purpose of chanting over and over, the true meaning of the passages is lost.
 Rather a form of occult mysticism is practiced--with the hope and intention of gaining a mystical experience that God never intended when He gave the inspired words to His servants” (Running against the Wind, p.
 136).

-Fourth, the traditional practice of lectio divina involves the search for a “deeper” meaning of Scripture
+Fourth, the traditional practice of lectio divina involves the search for a “deeper” meaning of Scripture.

 This refers to Origen’s spiritualized meaning that is beyond the literal.
 Origen claimed that the Scripture has four levels of meaning.
 He spoke of the letter and the spirit, the exterior and the interior.
 While acknowledging a historical, literal meaning, he emphasized the “allegorical” sense.
 He likened the literal meaning of Scripture to water, whereas the deeper allegorical meaning is the wine.
 Following Origen, Gregory the Great interpreted the “wheel within the wheel” of Ezekiel 1:16 to mean that the allegorical meaning is hidden within the literal meaning of Scripture.
 This error leaves the interpretation of Scripture up to the imagination of the reader, because if the Bible does not mean what it says when interpreted by the normal-literal method, then we cannot know for certain what it does mean.
 This is one of the foundational errors of Roman monasticism, and it is being adopted today by evangelicals.